-- R1.
+R1.
 International Marketing Management, Author: F.L.
 Bascunan, P.V.
-Khatri & Ms Rashmi - R2.
-International Business Competing in the Global Marketplace, 12 Edition, By Charle W L Hill
+Khatri & Ms Rashmi R2.
+International Business - Competing in the Global Market place, 12 Edition, By Charle W L Hill

-CO1 This course will provide students with the knowledge, skills, and abilities to understand the global economic, political, cultural, and social environment within which firms operate.
-CO2 It will examine the strategies and structures of international business and assess the special roles of different international business machinery and their role and various functions.
+CO1 This course will provide students with the knowledge, skills, and abilities to understand the global economic, political, cultural and social environment within which firms operate.

+CO2 It will examine the strategies and structures of international business and assess the special roles of different international business's machineries and their role and various functions.
 It will also prepare students to formulate and execute strategies, plans, and tactics to succeed in international business ventures.
-CO3 Provide knowledge about India's different policies and measures adopted for the promotion and regulation of foreign trade.
-CO4 Provide insight about different institutions and export promotion bodies with roles and responsibilities.
+CO3 Provide knowledge about India's different policies and measure adopted for promotion and regulation of foreign trade.
+CO4 Provide insight about different institutions and export promotion bodies with their role and responsibilities.
 CO5 Analyze the principles of international business and strategies adopted by firms to expand globally.
-CO6 Integrate concepts in international business with that of the functioning of global trade.
+CO6 Integrate concepts in International business with that of functioning of global trade.

-Type Code Business Law L-T-P Credit Marks MB MB-T-PC-206 3-0-0 3 100
+Type Code Business Law L-T-P Credit Marks MB MB-T-PC-206 Dubiless Duv 3-0-0 3 100

 Objectives The objective of this course is to provide the students with practical legal knowledge of general business law issues.
-To acquire knowledge and develop an understanding of the regulatory framework of various Business Laws.
-Pre-requisites Basic knowledge of the Indian legal system of business houses.
-Teaching Schemes Regular classroom lectures with the use of ICT as needed.
-Each session is planned to be interactive with a focus on real-world problem solving through case lets.
+To acquire knowledge and develop an understanding of the regulatory framework of various Business Law.
+Pre-requisites Basic knowledge of Indian legal system of business houses.
+Teaching Schemes Regular classroom lectures with use of ICT as needed.
+Each session is planned to be interactive with focus on real-world problem solving through case lets.